Bearing Buddy® fallen off or stolen?

 Bearing Buddy® fallen off or stolen?
-This simple question that has never really been answered.
+This simple question has never satisfactorily been answered.

 There is overwhelming support for the theory of stolen Bearing Buddy that we decided to investigate the science.